 - Class T Registration — Carrier — All animal transporters need a Class T registration.

 As an intermediate handler, registration is a much less rigorous step than becoming USDA licensed.
-The registration process is free of charge and even better, doesn’t require the kind of rigorous inspections that are necessary in order to obtain a USDA license.
+The registration process is free of charge and, even better, doesn’t require the kind of rigorous inspections that are necessary to obtain a USDA license.

 USDA Certification

-You may have heard the term “USDA certification” in regards to animal transportation.
-While this terminology is commonly used online, it’s not actually something that exists.
+You may have heard the term “USDA certification” regarding animal transportation.
+While this terminology is commonly used online, it’s not actually a thing.
 That’s right, USDA certification is definitely a real thing, but it doesn’t have anything to do with transporting dogs or cats.
 In fact, USDA certification isn’t even required for pet travel professionals who want to transport animals across state lines.
 That’s not to say there aren’t any rules and regulations for transporting pets, but those enforced by APHIS boil down to becoming registered by the USDA.

 Now, if you’re transporting exotic animals or livestock, the requirements are a bit more rigorous.
 Every state has its own regulations for these sorts of critters, so if you plan to expand your transportation business, make sure you know the regulations for each state from which you plan to pick up or drop off.

 As you read up on what sorts of requirements are mandated by APHIS or the USDA, you may come across training programs.
-It’s important for pet transporters to remember that the only USDA mandates for pet transporters are to be registered.
-Again, this is a free application process that only takes a few weeks, if that.
+Pet transporters need to remember that the only USDA mandates for pet transporters are to be registered.
+This is a free application process that typically takes a few weeks.
 If you come across an online program that claims to be an APHIS-approved training program, take caution — it’s most likely illegitimate.

 Ensuring Proper Safety Equipment for Pet Transport